 If worrying about running out of money in retirement is keeping you up at night, you aren’t alone.
 Untold numbers of older adults have that concern, and for good reason.
-Inflation is soaring, gas prices hit a national average of over $5 per gallon, and people are living longer.
+Inflation is still elevated, interest rates are rising and people are living longer.
 All of which means your money has to work harder to last.

 “Everybody is losing sleep” about retirement, says Bryan Kuderna, a certified financial planner.
 “It’s definitely a bigger one for women, who have longevity in their genes.”

-You can’t control inflation and gas prices, but you can take steps to control how long your money lasts in retirement.
+You can’t control inflation and interest rates, but you can take steps to control how long your money lasts in retirement.
 If any of the actions below sound familiar, it may be time for a reset.

 1. Too much spending in the early days of retirement